 A life annuity guarantees income for as long as you live.
 Payments continue until death, providing protected income you cannot outlive.

-However, life annuity payments generally cease upon death, so no funds go to beneficiaries.
+However, life annuity payments generally cease upon the death of the annuitant, so no funds are distributed to beneficiaries.
 This income protection comes at the cost of not leaving an inheritance.

 Term Certain Annuity